sakuragasaki46/salvi/README.md

 directory = /path/to/database/
 ```

++ Run `python3 -m app_init` to initialize the database and create the administrator user.
 + Run `flask run`.
 + You can now access Salvi in your browser at port 5000.

+## Caveats

++ The whole application is untested.
++ If you forget the password, there is currently no way to reset it.

 ## License